 - Hypo tension (low blood pressure)

-Dehydration may worsen after a nursing session, and lack of enough milk could increase the risk of dehydration in your baby.
-Babies can become dehydrated sooner than adults due to inadequate breastfeeding.
+Dehydration may worsen after a nursing session, and decrease in milk could increase the risk of dehydration in your baby.
+Babies can become dehydrated sooner than adults.

 Risks And Causes Of Dehydration During Lactation